-Carolina Kayak Anglers is a grassroots kayak tournament fishing club run by and for its anglers.
-CKA anglers have repeatedly gone on to national prominence in the sport of kayak bass fishing.
+Carolina Kayak Anglers [CKA] is a grassroots kayak tournament fishing club based in North Carolina.
+Centered in the Greensboro area, our annual schedule may stretch from end-to-end of North Carolina, challenging anglers to compete on a variety of waters.
+As a result, many of us have attained national prominence in the sport of kayak bass fishing.
 All that accomplishment may have begun elsewhere when anglers were younger, but it was all fine-tuned in one place: CKA.

 Winning a CKA tournament requires scouting, pre-fishing, and flawless execution.
 One mistake can cost you a win, but one victory can turn years of near misses into distant memories.
 It has been that way from the first event, when anglers who were seasoned against tough competition in the defunct Carolina Yakfish Trail (2010-2013) moved to CKA.
 CKA anglers were born directly into battle.